 Chief Information Officer (CIO)

-Chief Information Officers, or CIOs are upper-management executives.
-These ae some of the highest paying jobs in the industry.
+Chief Information Officers, or CIOs, are upper-management executives.
+These are some of the highest-paying jobs in the industry.
 CIOs are in charge of overseeing and implementing technology initiatives.
 This is to meet the overall IT goals of a business or organization.

 The Bureau of Labor Statistics (BLS) groups the occupation of a CIO under the category of computer and information systems managers.
 The Bureau cites growth predictions of 16% between the years 2021 and 2031.
 CIOs can expect to make more than the run-of-the-mill IT manager, though.
 According to the Bureau, the average salary for a Chief Information Officer is just over $159,000.

-As you might expect, to become a CIO, you’ll need more than just a degree.
+As you might expect, you’ll need more than just a degree to become a CIO.
 For this role, experience matters.
-Aside from a bachelor’s degree in computer networking or higher, you’ll need years—perhaps decades—of experience in information technology as well as management.
+Aside from a bachelor’s degree in computer networking or higher, you’ll need years—perhaps decades—of experience in information technology and management.

 Average Salary: $159,010